Home Contents Index Member Center Download Collect! Users Help

 You can create new records in Collect! using ODBC and SQL.
 Collect! creates a unique identifier whenever a record is created.
 This ensures the integrity of your database.
 The result is the same as if you entered the record manually or through an import routine.

 One important difference is that when you insert a record through ODBC and SQL, all numeric fields in the new record must be properly initialized by your SQL query.
-If you do not initialize the fields, several fields in your new record may display "garbage" data.
+If you do not initialize the fields, your results may display gibberish data rather than the expected values.

-tip.gif SQL templates for each record are available for download in the Collect!
-Member Center Widgets area.
+tip.gif SQL templates for each record are available for download from the Member Center.
 You can use these as examples for creating properly initialized field data for each record type.

 Top of page.